plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 Here are some disadvantages with using server logs:

-* Server logs are not pretty, not user friendly and the user experience is not the best.
-It is a bit of a pain to set up and the user interface is a little bit difficult to use and understand.
-Many site owners want a plug and play solution.
+* Server logs are not pretty, not user friendly and the user experience is not ideal.
+It's a bit of a pain to set up and the user interface is a little bit difficult to use and understand.
+Many site owners want a prettier and simpler plug and play solution.
-* Server log stats are not accurate and they are very wrong when compared to what people see in tools such as Google Analytics.
+* Server log stats are not accurate when compared to what stats you see in tools such as Plausible Analytics.
 An overwhelming amount of website traffic is automated and comes from search engines, web crawlers and other bots.
 How to find signal-in-the-noise of server-side analytics and how to filter out bots are very time-consuming tasks.
-* Server logs don't provide richer information such as screen resolution, bounce rates, time on site and more
+* Server logs don't provide richer information such as screen resolution, bounce rates, time on site and more.
 * Despite many hosting providers such as Netlify and Cloudflare offering server-side analytics, many sites such as those on GitHub pages have no access to server logs at all.
 * Server logs only keep a limited amount of traffic data so you need a way to archive them before they are deleted.

-## Are server-side analytics a realistic alternative to Google Analytics for the average website?
+## Are server-side analytics a realistic alternative to client-side analytics for the average website?

 Google Analytics is the most popular client-side analytics tool on the web.
-It is installed on more than half of all websites.
+It is installed on more than 50% of all websites.
 From speaking to many website owners over the last few weeks, server logs, in general, are not seen as an ideal replacement for Google Analytics by most.

 Some web hosting packages may come with server logs pre-installed and ready to use.
 For most of the others, it is a bit more complicated process to get them set up.

-Trying to get the average website or business that is using Google Analytics right now to remove Google Analytics and switch to server-side analytics reminds of that [famous Hacker News comment](https://news.ycombinator.com/item?id=9224) about the announcement of Dropbox.
+Trying to get the average website or business that is using Google Analytics right now to remove Google Analytics and switch to server-side analytics reminds me of that [famous Hacker News comment](https://news.ycombinator.com/item?id=9224) about the announcement of Dropbox:

 > "You can already build such a system yourself quite trivially by getting an FTP account, mounting it locally with curlftpfs, and then using SVN or CVS on the mounted filesystem.
 From Windows or Mac, this FTP account could be accessed through built-in software."